abazarova/TOHA-ACL-2026/README.md

 Once your container is running, your `.env` variables are set, and your `.csv` data configs are ready, you can easily execute the main pipeline.

-To run the experiments, simply execute:
+To run TOHA, simply execute:
 ```bash
 python run_mtopdiv.py
 ```